johnridesabike/acutis/docs/introduction.md

 - This documentation uses Acutis with [Eleventy].
 [Browse the source here][1].
 - [The Acutis CLI][2].

-## Conventions

-I use the `.acutis` file extension for my templates, and I configure my editor to treat `.acutis` files as HTML.
-But you can use whatever you want.

 [1]: https://github.com/johnridesabike/acutis/tree/master/docs
 [2]: https://github.com/johnridesabike/acutis/blob/master/cli
 [API]: ../api/